Summer of 1914 Programme of Events

 Get a taste of Westerham’s old shop adverts and see Westerham’s Events Diary for 1914

-John Scholey, Westerham Town Crier, will have his first official engagement will be during the The Summer of 1914.
+John Scholey, Westerham Town Crier, had his first official engagement be during the The Summer of 1914.
 More on Town Council page.

 Please come and join ‘Your friends and mine‘ for a sing-song at the John Fryth Room (behind the church) on 6 pm Wednesday July 23 to prepare for ‘Westerham’s Summer of 1914’ weekend when we will be gathering to sing classic oldies on the Green around the piano at 6 pm Saturday July 26.
 Everyone welcome!

 Thoughts in a Flanders Field, Poem by Dorothy Oram

 Click here to read the article, “Going back in time in Westerham for war’s centenary”.

 Perhaps the Preston lads’ contribution to market town life is best summed up by The Westerham Herald of Saturday June 5, 1915.
 It says:

 “The 2nd West Lancashire Artillery have gone – everybody knows where, though we are not allowed to state it publicly.